AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_User.md

 Property | Type | Descriptions
  --- | --- | ---
-string | Id | Unique User ID.
+Id | string | Unique User ID.
-string | GivenName | Given name of user. string | Surname | Surname of user. string | Name | Name of user. string | Email | Email of user. string | ContactEmail | Preferred contact email to be used. string | ContactGivenName | Preferred name to be used when contacting user. string | ContactSurname | Preferred surname to be used when contacting user. string | ExternalUserId | Provider id for user. string | Preferences | User preferences.
+GivenName | string | Given name of user.
+Surname | string | Surname of user.
+Name | string | Name of user.
+Email | string | Email of user.
+ContactEmail | string | Preferred contact email to be used.
+ContactGivenName | string | Preferred name to be used when contacting user.
+ContactSurname | string | Preferred surname to be used when contacting user.
+ExternalUserId | string | Provider id for user.
 Tenant | Tenant | Tenant the user belongs to.
 IdentityProvider | IdentityProvider | Identity provider used to authenticate user.